bored-arvi/CommiZard/README.md

 BADGES_TO_BE_ADDED

 CommiZard — An interactive commit assistant, powered by AI!
-Generate, tweak, and copy commit messages with full control, right from a REPL.
+Generate, tweak, and copy commit messages with full control — right from a REPL.

 ---

 ## Features

-- **REPL-style interface** — Stay in an interactive session.
+- **REPL-style Interface** — Stay in an interactive session.
 Generate multiple commit variations without restarting.
-- **Smart generation** — Creates commit messages directly from your `git diff`.
+- **Smart Generation** — Creates commit messages directly from your `git diff`.
 - **Simple CLI** — Familiar, intuitive commands.
 No learning curve.
 - **Flexible AI** backends — Easily swap models.
 Online model support planned!
-- **Clipboard magic** — Instantly copy generated messages to your system clipboard — ready to paste into `git commit`.
+- **Clipboard Magic** — Instantly copy generated messages to your system clipboard, ready to paste into `git commit`.
-- **Zero daemons** — No background processes.
-No git hooks.
-No surprises.
+- **Zero Daemons** — No background processes, No Git hooks, no surprises.
-- **Absolute Control** — You run it when *you* want, and you decide to commit, copy, tweak, or discard.
+- **Absolute Control** — Run it when *you* want, and you decide to commit, copy, tweak, or discard.

 > [!WARNING]